 She was in the kitchen, same place as you’d left her when you’d said goodbye, wearing the same clothes.
 She was facing the wide window above the sink, her back towards you.
 That window, like a plasma screen, an opening to a back yard where nothing grew, nothing but a wide patch of bright green grass.
-She was doing the dishes, her head was bowed as if she were about to swirl down the drain herself, along with the dishwashing soap and the colored water.
-All those things surrounding her, a spectrum, a mosaic of all that you’d left behind, only that its pieces did not seem to fit together anymore.
+She was doing the washing-up, her head was bowed as if she were about to swirl down the drain herself, along with the dish soap and the colored water.
+All those things surrounding her, a spectrum, a mosaic of all that you’d left behind; only that its pieces did not seem to fit together anymore.
 Perhaps they never had.

 ‘When did you come back?’ she asked.
 She knew that it was you behind her, and not Sam or the others.

 ‘Yesterday evening,’ you replied.

 She finished washing the dishes in silence.
 She put them to dry by the window, next to the landlord’s forgotten porcelain figurines, close to Christoph’s cup, but not too close, careful not to move it, not even one inch.
 It was so easy to upset him, make him angry over nothing.
 She was always so careful not to make anybody angry, always overcompensating.
 Her next question was no surprise:

 ‘Are they still afraid of us?
 Mum, Dad?’

 ‘So they keep saying.
 Although it was Mum who said it this time, not Dad.’